devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 Flask is a powerful yet simple framework that allows developers to build web applications efficiently.
 Its flexibility, scalability, and active community support make it an excellent choice for both beginners and experienced developers looking to create robust web solutions.

-## 43) Describe the basic structure of a Flask web application, highlighting key components like routes, templates, and request handling.
+## <mark> 43) Describe the basic structure of a Flask web application, highlighting key components like routes, templates, and request handling. </mark>

 #### Basic Structure of a Flask Web Application